LDeakin/zarrs_tools/docs/zarrs_ome.md

 > [!WARNING]
 > `zarrs_ome` is highly experimental and has had limited production testing.
+>
+> Conformance with the OME-Zarr 0.5-dev specification is not guaranteed and input validation is currently limited.

 `zarrs_ome` creates a multi-resolution Zarr V3 array through various methods:
  - Gaussian image pyramid